Best Guide to E-Commerce App Development Services in 2025

 Use industry-standard security protocols like SSL encryption, PCI-DSS compliance, two-factor authentication (2FA), and secure APIs.
 If you’re handling user data from those regions, ensure your app complies with GDPR and CCPA.

 Yes.
-Most apps are built to be scalable, and new features can be added post-launch based on user feedback, analytics, or changing business needs.
+Most apps are designed to be scalable, allowing new features to be added post-launch based on user feedback, analytics, or evolving business needs.
 Regular updates also help improve performance, fix bugs, and retain users.

-What metrics should I track to measure app success?
+What metrics should I track to measure the success of my app?

 Key performance indicators (KPIs) include user retention rate, conversion rate, cart abandonment rate, customer lifetime value (CLTV), average order value (AOV), and user acquisition cost (CAC).
 These help you measure ROI and optimize for growth.